 N.Korea's Kim guides military drills, warns 'serious consequences' if virus breaks out -KCNA

 On Feb.
 16, Kim made his first public appearance in 22 days to visit a mausoleum marking the anniversary of the birth of his father and late leader Kim Jong Il.
-The military drill was to "judge the mobility and the fire power strike ability" on the frontline and eastern units and ended to a "great satisfaction" of Kim, KCNA said.
+The military drill was to "judge the mobility and the fire power strike ability" on the frontline and eastern units and ended to the "great satisfaction" of Kim, KCNA said on Saturday.

 "Soldiers, who have firmly armed themselves with a-match-for-a-hundred idea of the Party and trained under the simulated conditions of actual battles, reduced a target islet to a sea of flames," KCNA said.
 In a separate dispatch, KCNA said Kim has also convened a meeting of the ruling Workers' Party's powerful politburo where a stricter enforcement of "top-class anti-epidemic steps" was discussed to prevent the spread of the virus.